-Queue hopping behavior with paused queues
+Understanding queue hopping with paused queues

-Jobs don't hop from a queue while it's paused, but they hop freely to paused queues.
+Pausing a queue affects a job's queue hopping behavior.
+Jobs don't hop from a queue while it's paused, but they do hop freely to paused queues.
+This section describes what happens when you configure queue hopping from a paused queue or to a paused queue.